pweingardt/mylyn-gitlab/README.md

 * create, edit, close and reopen issues
 * comment on issues
-* search for issues using regular expressions
+* search for issues using milestones, assignees, issue state and regular expressions for labels
 * supports project milestones and assignees
 * supports three priorities (low, normal, high) and three types (bug, feature, story) using labels.
-You don't have to use this feature, but if you want to use "type:bug" and "priority:high" as labels (comma separated)
+You don't have to use this feature, but if you want to use "type:bug" and "priority:high" as labels (comma separated).
+As of version 1.1.0 you don't need the prefixes "type:" and "priority:", just use "bug", "high".
 * handles issues on a project basis